xuzishuo-dot/TuyaOpen.io/docs/quick_start/project-compilation.md

 ---
-title: Project Compilation
+title: Build Project
 ---

-# Project Compilation
+# Build Project

-### Select Project
+## Select project

-In TuyaOpen, compilable projects can be selected from `apps` and `example` directories
+In TuyaOpen, you can choose compilable projects from the `apps` and `example` directories.

-Here we use `switch_demo` as an example
+Take `switch_demo` as an example.
+Go to the project directory.

-Enter the project directory

 ```bash
 cd apps/tuya_cloud/switch_demo
 ```

-## Configure Project
+## Configure project

-Use command `tos.py config choice` to configure the project
+Run the `tos.py config choice` command to configure the project.

-This command will provide verified configuration options, users can select based on their hardware devices
+This command provides verified configuration options, allowing you to select them based on your hardware device.

 ```bash
 ❯ tos.py config choice